chriscoates/CV/readme.md

 | [Memeories](https://github.com/chriscoates/memeories) | An app for creating Memes integrated with Slack.   | Ruby on Rails, Javascript, jQuery, Rspec, Capybara, PostgreSQL, Cloudinary API, Slack webhooks, Getty API              |
 | [Instagram Clone](https://github.com/chriscoates/instagram-challenge) | A web clone of instagram.
 Allows users to post and comment on images. | Ruby on Rails, Omniauth, AWS, Capybara, Rspec, PostgreSQL |

 ## Skills

 #### Passionate Learner

+- Demonstrating a commitment to learning by spending 16 weeks fully immersed in software development I have pair programmed for 8 hours a day with 22 people from 4 continents.
+Weekends have been filled with individual projects and a vigorous code review on Monday morning.
 - Enthusiastic about dreaming big and a strong believer in a can do attitude.
 An interest in mobile technology influenced the decision to produce a final project in Swift.
 The result was Phlash, an iOS app created in a team of four in twelve days.
 Working with a strongly typed language was a great learning experience and provided a good contrast to Ruby and JavaScript.
-- Commitment to working in an Agile environment by participating in daily stand-ups and weekly retros.
 - Curious nature with a passion to embrace and learn new technologies in order to deliver user-friendly solutions which provide great experiences for the end user.

 #### Clear Communicator

 - As a teacher, it was essential to articulate ideas and complex concepts clearly to students.
 I have carried this skill over into my coding life where feedback from my team and pair partners have noted my ability to talk through what I have done/doing and about to do.
+- Commitment to working in an Agile environment by participating in daily stand-ups and weekly retros.
 - Can articulate difficult concepts and can work well individually and as part of a team in order bring people onboard with purpose and vision.

 ## Education